pes18fan/zen/DOCUMENTATION.md

 ```
 if false {
-    print "how did this happen!";
+    print "how did this happen!"
 } else {
-    print "just another normal day";
+    print "just another normal day"
 }
 ```